anease/senior-design/tasklist.md

 # Task List:

 - [] | Research web extensions and their applications
+    - [] | Document research findings and share with the group

 - [] | Research existing solutions for identifying factual statements
+    - [] | Document research findings and share with the group

 - [] | Research webpage layouts in regards to scanning for information (pulling text to fact-check)
+    - [] | Document research findings and share with the group

 - [] | Research Pagerank algorithm and its applications
     - [] | Document research findings and share with the group

 - [] | Design layout(s) for how the extension will look during the tool's different stages
 - [] | Design how the highlighted view for the factual statements should look (before fact-checking)